Alan Papalia

 • Algorithms with provable performance guarantees – building systems that are robust to noise, uncertainty, outliers, and other practical challenges.

-• Learned sensor models – developing algorithms that can learn the characteristics of sensors and use this information to improve the quality of data collected.
+• Learned sensor models – developing algorithms that can learn the characteristics of sensors and use this information to improve the performance of robotic systems.

 Select publications